A return may be the most crucial experience in e-commerce.

 7. Align your Return Policy with your Brand

-In order to stand out in ecommerce and create a consistent customer experience, branding is often a high priority.
-This same focus must also be present in the returns experience, especially with the return policy.
+Branding is a high priority in e-commerce.
+It helps your business stand out and create a consistent customer experience.
+This same focus must be present in the return experience – especially in the return policy.

 Your return policy shapes how your customers view your brand.

-So, be sure that your values and tone are appropriately represented in your return policy.
-And of course, format your returns page to be a natural extension of the customer experience.
+Be sure that your return policy appropriately represents your business’s values and tone.
+And, of course, format your return page to be a natural extension of the customer experience.

-There should not be a striking contrast between your returns page and the rest of your website.
+There shouldn’t be a striking contrast between your return page and the rest of your website.

 Going Beyond the Return Policy

-Your return policy controls most of the returns experience from the customer’s perspective.
-And as a result, your return policy can make or break the customer relationship.
+Your return policy controls most of the return experience from the customer’s perspective.
+As a result, your return policy can make or break the customer relationship.

-With these 7 best practices, you are well on your way to a great ecommerce return policy, and one step closer to a better returns process.
+By following these 7 best practices, you’re well on your way to a great e-commerce return policy and one step closer to a better return process.
 But don’t stop yet!

-Ecommerce returns solutions, such as ReturnLogic, enable your customers to start returns on their own, while enforcing your return policies.
+E-commerce return solutions like ReturnLogic enable your customers to start returns on their own while enforcing your return policy.

-ReturnLogic also provides smarter returns automation to help you streamline your returns process without compromising your control or visibility over returns.
+ReturnLogic also provides smarter returns automation to help you streamline your return process without compromising your control or visibility over returns.